-Mr Yang has 21 years' experience in mineral resources trading and project investment areas in China and Australia.
-He has previously worked for China Non-Ferrous Metals Import and Export Company and has been with the Chinalco Yunnan Copper Industry (Group) Co Limited since March 2004.
+Mr Yang has more than 20 years' experience in mineral resources trading and project investment areas in China and Australia.
+He has previously worked for China Non-Ferrous Metals Import and Export Company and has been with the Chinalco Yunnan Copper Industry (Group) Co.
+Limited since March 2004.